Do I need to be matriculated (enrolled) at Charter Oak State College to take a distance learning course?

 What if I have never taken an online course and do not know how to do it?

 All online students are required to view Charter Oak's online course tutorials and student orientation prior to enrollment during the IDS 099 Orientation.
-It can also be viewed at any time in the ACORN portal.
+It can also be viewed at any time in the .
 This demonstration will show students the basics of how to navigate the course software.
 Students should have some general computer knowledge before starting a course.
-Our learning partner, the Connecticut Distance Learning Consortium (CTDLC), provides helpful resources for students new to online learning, including a list of top 10 considerations for taking an online course, a short readiness questionnaire, and a simple course on "Basic Online Skills."

 What are the computer requirements?

-As of December 1, 2010, Charter Oak's online courses take place in an online system called Blackboard Learn (Blackboard version 9.1).
-View the general computer requirements for using Blackboard 9.
-Be sure to scroll down to see the requirements for Blackboard 9.
+Charter Oak's online courses take place in an online system called Blackboard Learn.
+View the supported browsers, tested devices, and operating systems for using Blackboard Learn.

 In addition to meeting the computer requirements, students should possess general computer knowledge before starting a course.
-To see the minimum requirements for computer skills and knowledge, explore the CTDLC's course, "Basic Online Skills."
 These skills will also be explored in the pre-enrollment online IDS 099 Orientation.

 What if I need technical support?